astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

     [Truncated for brevity, only relevant folders/files were highlighted.]

 ## Important files
-**appSettings.json** - This file stores all of the configuration settings for the back-end
+**appSettings.json** - This file stores all of the configuration settings for the Portal.csproj project

+**testconfig.json** - This file stores all of the configuration settings for the Portal.Test.csproj project

 **launchSettings.json** - This files stores the launch configuration settings for the back-end including what port it will run on